Water Mitigation Process Explained: Steps, vs. Restoration & Why It Matters

 However, the average homeowner typically doesn’t have much experience with water damage, let alone the mitigation process.
 As a result, they often confuse the terms restoration and mitigation.
 Though both of these services are necessary to return a property to its original condition, they serve two distinct purposes.

-water mitigation company in Austin does, they should keep reading.
+water mitigation company in Austin does, homeowners should continue reading.

 What is Water Mitigation?